anthoturc/Hull/README.md

 # Graham Scan Visualization

-This is a little side project that I thought would be a good intro into writing guis in C++ and a cool geometric algorithm.
+This is a little side project that I thought would be a good intro into writing GUIs in C++ and a cool geometric algorithm.
+The inspiration for this was a talk that I went to where someone said they were asked an interview question based on this.
+I sort of took it and ran with it from there.

 Here is an image of the GUI:
 ![Points](./images/points.png) ![Hull](./images/hull.png)